lmaftuleac/schnapps-core/README.md

 ### Global Error Handler

-Provide a global error handler
+Provide a global error handler.
+Note that `setDefaultErrorHandler` is a static method and should be called directly from imported `controller` function

 ```javascript
 const { controller } = require('@schnapps/controller')